HMCS Carleton: History

 With the establishment of the Royal Canadian Navy Volunteer Reserve (RCNVR) in 1923, the Ottawa Half-Company was stood up in 1923.
 In 1935, the name of the Ottawa Half-Company was changed to the "Ottawa Division of the RCNVR".

 Just prior to Canada's declaration of war on Germany, the Canadian government called the Naval Reserve into active service.
 For the duration of hostilities, the Ottawa Division concentrated on the recruitment and basic training of sailors and by the end of the war some 4,620 officers and men had enlisted through the Ottawa Reserve Division.

 On 1 November 1941, the Ottawa Division was commissioned as HMCS Carleton, named after HMS Carleton, a schooner named after Governor Guy Carleton, who defeated Richard Montgomery and Benedict Arnold at the Battle of Quebec on 31 December 1775.

 On 17 December 1943, HMCS Carleton moved to its current facilities at Canadian Forces Reserve Barrack Dow's Lake, when the new "stone frigate" was inaugurated in the presence of Major General Alexander Cambridge, 1st Earl of Athlone and the then Governor General of Canada.
 In 1944, a new type of naval presence was added to Carleton when the barracks blocks were occupied by the Women's Royal Canadian Naval Service (WRENS).
 New training facilities were then added to Carleton in the late 1940s and early 1950s.

 A memorial anchor with plaques on a concrete base, and nine-pounder guns were erected by HMCS Carleton.
 This memorial, which was unveiled on 6 May 1973 by Governor General Roland Michener, is dedicated to the Naval Reservists and the Naval Reserve in the fiftieth year of the Naval Reserve.
+The monument was rededicated in 2023 as part of the celebrations for the 100th anniversary of the Naval Reserve.

 Since its establishment, members of Carleton have played an active role in the National Capital Region.
-In recognition of its contribution to the community, Carleton was presented with the Key to the City of Ottawa in 1976 and Freedom of the City in 2017.
+In recognition of its contribution to the community, Carleton was presented with the Key to the City of Ottawa in 1976 and Freedom of the City in 2017 and 2023.